madebylydia/Fabricius/docs/source/index.rst

    Guides (for now) are here to show you how Fabricius can work  and how you should expect things to work out.

 .. toctree::
-   :caption: Guides
-   :maxdepth: 1
+   :maxdepth: 2

-   guides/guide_create_forge_file
-   guides/guide_rendering
-   guides/guide_cookiecutter_templates
+   guides/index

 API
 ---

-.. topic:: Careful here, commander!
+.. topic:: Achtung, achtung! ⚠️

    This section is reserved for the peoples that are interested to use more complex tools in order to better understand how Fabricius works behind the scene & use it themselves.